Second Coming: Latter Day Saint movement

 Latter-day Saints have particularly distinct and specific interpretations of what are considered to be signs stated in the Book of Revelation.

-According to LDS Church teachings, the restored gospel will be taught in all parts of the world prior to the Second Coming.
+According to the teachings of The Church of Jesus Christ of Latter-day Saints, the restored gospel will be taught in all parts of the world prior to the Second Coming.
 Church members believe that there will be increasingly severe wars, earthquakes, hurricanes, and other man-made and natural disasters prior to the Second Coming.

 Seventh-day Adventists

 Fundamental Belief #25 of the Seventh-day Adventist Church states: